Kia EV9 vs Mercedes-Benz EQB

 Feature Showdown

-The Kia EV9 features a 12.3-inch touchscreen, while the Mercedes-Benz EQB gets a 10.3-inch display.
+The Kia EV9 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Mercedes-Benz EQB gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Kia EV9 stands out with heated front seats and power tailgate that you will not find on the Mercedes-Benz EQB.
+The Kia EV9 stands out with heated front seats, power tailgate and V2L that you will not find on the Mercedes-Benz EQB.
 The Mercedes-Benz EQB counters with ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain